athenasystems/phpStartPoint/README.md

 # Just running the phpStartPoint script
 You can just run the **phpStartPoint.pl** script in this package.
 You will need Perl, with the perl DBI, and Term::ReadKey modules i.e. perl-DBI perl-Term-ReadKey on debian based OS, or perl-DBI perl-TermReadKey on a RedHat based distro.

-# Bind parameters
-The script queries the MySQL database table e.g. 'select data_type from information_schema.columns', and determines the relevant data type, and the script creates a php function that will automatically work out the bind_params format to pass to the function.

 # PHP pages
 The script creates a series of php pages intended to be the basis for a web site that controls the data in the MySQL database.
 For each table four pages are created: